sdgroeve/Machine_Learning_course_UGent_D012554_2025/assignment2/assignment2.md

     -   **Analysis:** Compare the performance and training times between the two approaches.
     -   **Data Augmentation Impact:** Discuss the effect of data augmentation on model performance and any trade-offs observed.
-    -   **Observations:** Provide insights on the challenges of training on a Kaggle NVidia K80 GPU and suggestions for potential improvements.

 ----------